tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 right aid.

 The test is simple: can someone who's never seen it before use it successfully at 3:00?
-If not, it's documentation theatre, not operational guidance.
+If not, it's documentation theatre.

 ## Manual types that get used

 Readable manuals behave like tools.
-They're designed for exactly one moment of need, not for theoretical completeness.
+They're designed for exactly one moment of need.

 ### The "torch in a blackout"